yzen-dev/plain-to-class/README.md

 ### **Custom setter**

 If a field requires additional processing during its initialization, you can mutator.
-To define a mutator, define a set{Attribute}Attribute method on your model where {Attribute} is cased name of the property you wish to access.
+To define a mutator, define a set{Attribute}Attribute method on your class where {Attribute} is cased name of the property you wish to access.
 This mutator will be automatically called when we attempt to set the value of the real_address attribute on the model:

 ```php